yodle/smidje/doc/data-model.md

 `:name`- The name of a single fact.
 `:assertions`- A vector of assertions which are individual arrow statements for example `(+ 1 1) => 2`
 `:function-under-test`- Quoted form of the function under test (the left side of the arrow)
-`call-form`- The unquoted function under test
+`:call-form`- The unquoted function under test
 `:position`- The line number of the arrow statement
 `:expected-result-form`- Quoted form of the expected result (right hand side of the arrow)
 `:expected-result`- Evaluated result of the expected value